GoogleCloudPlatform/podcast/site/content/post/episode-138-next-day-2/index.md

 MELANIE: Your here at Next because you had a big announcement yesterday.
 Can you tell us a little bit about that?

 PARESH: Yeah, sure.
 We are very excited about that.
-So we announced that our Tesla P4 GPUs are coming to Google Cloud Platform.
+So we announced that our Tesla P4 GPUs are coming to Google Cloud.
 P4 is basically a small form factor, highly specialized for AI inference workloads GPU.
 And while our flagship GPUs like V100 have been available for a while, Google is the first cloud platform to make P4 available on a global scale.
 And this speaks to the tipping point of how AI inference is becoming really important as a workload.

 P4 it is ideally suited for the real time inference workloads that require really fast processing.
 So think of services like speech-based interfaces or real-time live translations, understanding of video, and so on.
 P4 can process AI workloads that are really complex 40 times faster than what's possible on CPUs alone.